How to Survive a Week of Sick Co-Workers - Lily of the Desert

 Have you noticed that everyone at work is sick this week?
 Not like, in bed for three-days-straight, flash back to a scene from The Exorcist sick, but … you know, sick.
 What makes the situation harder for everyone is they come back not even knowing what is wrong.
 Hello germs!
 Come on in and stay a while.
 You know what happens next; everyone else in the office starts dropping like flies not really knowing what they got from Victim #1 who started the office pandemic.
 Call in the CDC.
 But maybe it could be easier to know what you are dealing with if you understand the differences between health issues like the common cold and the vicious, want-to-crawl-in-a-hole FLU.
 What should I really be worried about, and what can I do to keep my immune system in tip-top shape?

 According to the Centers for Disease Control and Prevention, flu and the common cold are both respiratory illnesses, but they’re caused by different viruses.
 What’s tricky is that both have similar symptoms, so sometimes it’s hard to differentiate the two.
 (See the differences in the chart below.)
 But that doesn’t mean you need to spend your days isolated away in fear of being sneezed on.
-There are natural ways to help boost your immune system, making it harder for those pesky viruses to settle down at home in your body.
+There are natural ways to help support your immune system, making it harder for those pesky viruses to settle down at home in your body.

 Step 1: Make sure you’re washing your hands.
 How often do you touch your face in a given day?
 It can be anywhere from 3,000 to 4,000 times a day.
 Or if you are like me…10,000!